 Looking for more things to do in Paris?
 Check out this guide to Paris from Excursion Everywhere!

 There are a number of interesting stores worth visiting if you’re shopping in Saint Germain des Pres.
 If you want a great selection of French cosmetic and skincare products, check out Citypharma, a giant pharmacy featuring brands like Bioderma, Vichy, Nuxe, La Roche Posay, and more.
 In addition to local boutiques, there are also a number of brand name stores across price points like ZARA, Saint Laurent, and more.

 I absolutely loved the 6th arrondissement in Paris, France.
-From the culturally significant cafes that were once frequented by the likes of Camus and Picasso, to the lovely Luxembourg Gardens that are perfect for people watching, this arrondissement is perfect for someone who wants to enjoy the Parisian atmosphere without the hoards of tourists that you might find in other neighborhoods.
+From the culturally significant cafes (and amazing St Germain restaurants) that were once frequented by the likes of Camus and Picasso, to the lovely Luxembourg Gardens that are perfect for people watching, this arrondissement is perfect for someone who wants to enjoy the Parisian atmosphere without the hoards of tourists that you might find in other neighborhoods.

 Check out my guide to Le Marais for your next trip to the city of lights for another lovely Parisian experience!